Integrate backend modules with your system

 • Select JSON as the message format for each topic.

-Create a service account to represent the Pub/Sub subscription identity
+Create service account for Pub/Sub subscription identity

-Create a new service account using the following command:
+Create a service account representing the Pub/Sub subscription identity using the following command:

 $ gcloud iam service-accounts create cloud-run-pubsub-invoker \